• Skip to primary navigation

 Prepare vegetables:

-• If the potatoes are organic, wash them well but leave the peel on if you like it.
-Otherwise, it is recommendable to clean them very well and then peel them.
+• If the potatoes are organic, wash them well, but leave the peel on if you like it.
+Otherwise, cleaning them very well and then peeling them is recommended.
 Cut them into chunks.

 • If using Hokkaido, wash and cut into chunks.
 If using butternut squash, peel it and cut it into pieces.